 - Is financially responsible for the premium payments

-- Buys a policy to cover themselves or their spouse/partner/fiancé
+- Buys a policy to provide life insurance coverage for themselves or their spouse or partner

 - Decides whether to maintain, renew or cancel the policy